 Lack of transparency may easily affect team motivation, or lead to bad decision-making because critical project information is not available to all stakeholders.

 Transparency is a buzzword today, but many companies try to implement it without really understanding what transparency is all about.
 Organizations often fail to balance transparency and instead end up on either of these extremes: wholly opaque or fully transparent.

 For us, transparency is about giving every team member full access to crucial knowledge about the company.
 That type of knowledge sharing provides team members with the context required for decision-making and helps them to understand their role in the company’s overall objectives better.
 This is what a transparent workplace is all about – empowering employees with contextual knowledge.

 However, it’s not a good idea to introduce transparent workflows at the expense of individuals and their right to privacy.
 It’s best to leave the decision about sharing that type of information to team members.

 Naturally, we make some information public just within the company.
 We do that to build company culture, align team members with company goals, and help them improve the decision-making process.

 In particular, we inform our employees about our strategy and plans.
 Sharing goals means that we’re also sharing metrics that show whether we’re on the right track.
 Finally, we also make sure that everyone has access to company-wide progress reports.

 We also make sure that all team members are aware of the rationale behind every decision affecting the team directly.

-We keep team members updated about changes in our processes, as well decisions to hire or let go a team member.
+We keep team members updated about changes in our processes, as well as decisions to hire or let go of a team member.

 Another smart thing to spread around the company is learnings and insights from project retrospectives.
 This is a great example of transparency.
 It effectively allows us to transfer experience between project teams to speed up learning and prevent other team members from repeating the same mistakes.
 Client feedback is an essential element of knowledge sharing as well because it helps us all improve our work and pinpoint weak spots that need improvement.